Best Synthetic Insulated Jackets for 2019

 Retails at $199.

 The Patagonia Stretch Nano Storm is the newest addition to my outer layer quiver, which I must say is starting to get a bit ridiculous with all the jackets I’ve reviewed here on Single Geared.

 I snagged the Stretch Nano Storm at 50% off from Patagonia.
 I had been looking for a new shell for a while to replace my decade-old Arc’teryx Alpha AR, so when I saw the Stretch Nano Storm come on at a great discount I grabbed it.
 Boy am I glad that I did.

-I’ve only had a few days out with it so far, but this jacket is fantastic for its stretch ripstop breathable liner (!!), 60g polyester insulation to keep you warm (slightly less insulation than the Ventrix), and its weather-shedding abilities.
+I’ve now had about 10 days out with it so far, and I have to say this jacket is fantastic for its stretch ripstop breathable liner (!!), 60g polyester insulation to keep you warm (slightly less insulation than the Ventrix), and its weather-shedding abilities.
 The hood is just big enough to cover my Giro helmet, and with the front storm guard up over my lower jaw there is no way weather is getting to me.

 One thing I really like about this jacket as well is that it is long enough.
 I’m only 5’9″, but I have a long torso and shorter legs.
 This means that many shells are quite simply too short on me, but this one comes a few inches below my waist in a Medium.
 That said, I also don’t look like a snowboarder with a jacket down to my knees.

 What do I not like?
 There is no powder/storm skirt, but that hasn’t ben an issue.
 It is also too bulky to really be effective skinning/backcountry skiing, so I am looking for a technical shell for those days.

 This jacket moves well, feels great, and protects me.
 I love it.